Behavioral Communities and the Atomic Structure of Networks: Using Knowledge of the Atoms to Seed a Diffusion Process

-\item{} Greedily seed the atoms in decreasing order of the size-to-cost ratio $|A_i|/c_i$ until we have used all $k$ seeds (skipping over any atoms that have seeding cost in excess of $k$) or there are not atoms left that can be seeded with the remaining number of seeds.

-\item{} If there are seeds left over, select seeds uniformly at random from the set of nodes which are not in the $q$-closure of the set of seeds already selected. \end{enumerate}
+\item{} Greedily seed the atoms in decreasing order of the size-to-cost ratio $B_i/C_i$ until all $k$ seeds are used or no remaining atoms can be seeded with the remaining number of seeds. \item{} If there are seeds left over, place the seeds uniformly at random among nodes that are not in the convention generated by the seeds already selected. \end{enumerate}

-(Note that step 2 can be accomplished by brute force computation if none of the atoms is too large.)
-For moderately sized-networks, we can compute the optimal seeding by brute-force to check how close this heuristic comes to the optimum spread.
-We can also compare the heuristic's results to those attained by random seeding.
-The table below shows this comparison for randomly generated networks obtained by starting with an Erdos-Renyi graph and then randomly closing triangles to obtain a target clustering coefficient of 0.2.
-Behavior spreads by iterative best response with $q=1/2$.